MACE-App/MACE/README.md

 - Source code is not publicly available, and may not be in the future (see note above)

 **Feedback:**
+Feedback is the most valuable thing you can contribute right now — especially from the beta train, where new features and fixes land first.
 - Bug reports are welcome via [GitHub Issues](https://github.com/MACE-App/MACE/issues)
 - Feature suggestions and "nice to have" ideas help guide development
+- Reports on how a build behaves in your environment help decide what's ready to promote to stable

 **Website:** Visit [getmace.com](https://getmace.com) for tutorials, usage guides, and the latest news.